shawnyu5/fragments/submission/lab_2/README.md

 ## Secure fragments Routes

 Now that we have a way to Authenticate users against our Amazon Cognito User Pool, and a way to get Authorization tokens, it's time to secure our `fragments` microservice routes.
-We'll add the infrastructure we need to properly authorize users with a Cognito Identity token.
+We'll add the infrastructure we need to properly authorize users with a Cognito **Identity token**.

 48. In the root of the `fragments` repo, install the [dotenv](https://www.npmjs.com/package/dotenv) module to your dependencies.
 We'll use it to read [Environment Variables](https://en.wikipedia.org/wiki/Environment_variable) from an `.env` file, and load the into our node server's environment at startup: